Hermann von Wedderkop: Alternatives

 Wedderkop rejected the "old literature" by Gerhart Hauptmann and Thomas Mann, pressing instead for the social novel.
 In 1927, he published a corresponding autobiographically colored novel with Adieu Berlin.
 The book, set in the North Sea resort of Kampen, did not receive much attention.

 More success came with his alternative travel books for Cologne, Düsseldorf, and Bonn (1928), Paris (1929), London and Rome (1930) and Oberitalien (1931), published by Piper Verlag in the series Was nicht im ″Baedeker″ steht.
-After 1938, Wedderkop appeared as the translator of the motivational trainer and author Dale Carnegie, later co-authored in German editions.
-Wedderkop also translated into German Et in Arcadia ego by the Italian writer Emilio Cecchi.